 - Averted in the 1986 Australian-animated version of Dr. Jekyll and Mr. Hyde.
 Hyde murders several people onscreen and commits various acts of mayhem and violence.
 (And while the camera may cut away from time to time, the acts themselves are not censored.)
 What makes it odd is that the film seems clearly aimed at children.
 About the only part of the film that might fall under this trope is when Mr. Hyde orders two beers at a bar and then smashes them before he can drink them.
 (Which, Phelous sarcastically notes in his review, makes him a Great Role Model for kids.)

 - Muppet Treasure Island plays with the trope: Billy Bones' death after getting the Black Spot (a) is totally overblown for comedic effect, and (b) gets a reaction of "He's dead!?
 But this is supposed to be a kids' movie!" along with, "Guys... we are standing in a room with a dead guy!"
-There's also a "character" (just a skeleton wearing a pirate hat) named Dead Tom (introduced in succession after Old Tom and Really Old Tom).
-This was taken further when a pirate is crying over a recently shot Dead Tom until another pirate patiently explains he was already dead.
+There's also a "character" (a skeleton wearing a pirate hat) named Dead Tom, introduced in succession after Old Tom and Really Old Tom.
+Taken further when a pirate weeps over the recently shot Dead Tom until another pirate patiently explains he was already dead.
 That's why he's called Dead Tom.
 The bereaved pirate unceremoniously drops the skeleton and moves on.

-- This is spoofed in Looney Tunes: Back in Action, where the villainous Acme Chairman orders one of his henchmen to "Destroy the duck!
+- Spoofed in Looney Tunes: Back in Action, where the villainous Acme Chairman orders one of his henchmen to "Destroy the duck!
 And when I say destroy the duck, I mean KILL HIM!
 Messily and painfully!"

 - The narrator of George of the Jungle takes the time to explain to the audience that no one in the film is allowed to die, they just get really big boo-boos.